ras52/bootstrap/stage-3/README.txt

 with stage 2), though that will be changed in a later stage.

-The .int and .byte directives allow 32-bit and 8-bit integers to be included directly into the output.
+The .int and .byte directives allow 32-bit and 8-bit integers to be included directly into the output; .long is a synonym for .int.
 Multiple integers, separated by commas, can be included as arguments.
 Unlike the existing .hex directive (unchanged from stage 2) which only accepts hexadecimal octets without prefixes, these support any form of literal.
 The .zero directive takes one argument and writes that number of zeros to the output.
+The .align directive also writes a number of zeros to the output, but the argument to .align is the alignment required.
+So .align 16 outputs enough zero bytes to align the section to the next 16-byte boundary.

 The .string directive allows for strings in double quotes with a maximum length of 78 characters.
 They are automatically null terminated, and the following escapes understood: